wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 14 Now it was about the going down of the sun , when the host of the king polluted the Citadel of Freedom , and with their unhallowed footsteps violated the Temple of Liberty.

-15 And Cockburn and Ross Jed the savage band of Britain into the midst of the city.
+15 And Cockburn and Ross led the savage band of Britain into the midst of the city.

-l6 And the men of Columbia gnashed their teeth. , and bit their lips with vexation ; for the thing might have been prevented.
+16 And the men of Columbia gnashed their teeth. , and bit their lips with vexation ; for the thing might have been prevented.*

+* Whatever may be individual sentiment , it has been , and still is the opinion of the best informed , that there was sufficient time to have had the place entrenched and fortified , if necessary , with an hundred pieces of cannon ; and at least to have kept the enemy at bay , until a sufficient force were assembled to have cut off his retreat.
+But to expect raw militia to meet and repulse , in an open plain , solid columns of regular troops , superior in numbers as well as discipline , must be preposterous.
+Who is to blame in the business we presume not to say ; but hope a recurrence of the evil may be provided against in future.
+Had the same energy and industry been exercised at the city of Washington , that were displayed by the patriotic citizens of New-York , in erecting fortifications for the defence of their capital , we might have been spared the mortification that followed the capture of the seat of government.

 17 Nevertheless , it proved a blessing ; for it united the people of Columbia as one man , against the tyrants of the earth.

 18 Now the place that had been pitched upon to build the chief city , was in a fine country , and a beautiful spot , in the District of Columbia.

-19 But the inhabitants round about the City of Washington were few ; for they had , as it were , just bgan to build it.
+19 But the inhabitants round about the City of Washington were few ; for they had , as it were , just began to build it.

 20 There was much ground laid out for the city , but the buildings therein were not many ; neither was it fortified.